juliangruber/_resume/README.md

 ### leveled

-A node.js binding to [LevelDB](http://code.google.com/p/leveldb/) with focus on performance and a minimal api, allowing you to write databases in JavaScript!
+A node.js binding to [LevelDB](http://code.google.com/p/leveldb/) with focus on performance and a minimal api, allowing you to write databases in JavaScript.

 Repo: [juliangruber/node-leveled](https://github.com/juliangruber/node-leveled)